 With Amazon’s planned adaptation of Robert Jordan’s epic 14-book series in development, this is a great time to read the series that defined 90s fantasy.
 Jordan’s epic series (which was completed by Brandon Sanderson after Jordan’s passing) explores a magic-filled world with 2,700 named characters.
-The series stands out for its magic systems and a great cast of female point-of-view protagonists, particularly later in the series.
 It’s long and sometimes slow, but there’s no journey quite like The Wheel of Time.

 Discworld is a colorful, slightly demented world that rests on the back of a cosmic turtle named the Great A’Tuin.
 Pratchett pulls apart all sorts of fantasy tropes, all held together with his unique voice and humor.
 Discworld is required reading for the fantasy genre.